Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/nn_malicious_url_pred.md

 1407/1407 ━━━━━━━━━━━━━━━━━━━━ 1s 990us/step - accuracy: 0.9254 - loss: 0.2075 - precision: 0.8614 - recall: 0.8101
 Results: ('Loss: 0.20970836281776428', 'Accuracy: 0.924430251121521', 'Precision: 0.8572296500205994', 'Recall:0.8095238208770752')
 ```

-Despite this imbalance, `the results are acceptable for application in the real world`, as the model's loss (error rate predicting) is low (0.21), and `predicted correctly 92.4%` of the time (92.4 out of 100 urls).
-Moreover, `the false positive (14.3%)` and `false negative (19%)` rates are reasonably low, as the metrics of precision and recall demonstrate respectively.
-However, there is still room for improvement before deploying in a docker container.
-For instance, adding a `F1 score` to find the balance between precision and recall, penalizing false negatives more harshly, and adding more data to the training set.
-So, on November 15 2024 I implemented an `F1 score` (referenced in the definition of `train_model`), and got these results:

 ```python
 #Predict unknown URLs from the wild (https://urlhaus.abuse.ch/browse/)